ROYS PEAK HIKE NEW ZEALAND – All You Need to Know!

 Roys Peak: 16 km out and back with 1258 meters elevation gain.

-So both are the same distance and same amount of incline.
+So both are the same distance and the same amount of incline.
 This means in terms of difficulty you can expect quite the same at both hikes.
-Also the gravel path is the same, so the only difference is the view and amount of people.
+Also, the gravel path is the same, so the only difference is the view and amount of people.

-Roys Peak is a famous hike in New Zealand so you can definitely expect more crowds than at Isthmus peak.
-However, Isthmus peak has gained popularity and is definitely not a ‘hidden gem’ anymore.
+Roys Peak is a famous hike in New Zealand so you can definitely expect more crowds than at Isthmus Peak, especially in peak season.
+However, Isthmus Peak has gained popularity and is not a ‘hidden gem’ anymore.

-Regarding the views, from the summit of Isthmus peak you’ll have stunning, unobstructed panoramic views over Lake Wanaka with Mount Aspiring National Park and its snow capped peaks as backdrop.
+Regarding which hike has the best views I can tell you the following.
+From the summit of Isthmus Peak you’ll have stunning, unobstructed panoramic views over Lake Wanaka with Mount Aspiring National Park and its snow-capped peaks as a backdrop.

 Isthmus Peak after sunrise